 - TOTAL

-Apples, onions, and melty cheese come together to make the most delicious stuffed pork chops.
-When choosing chops for this recipe, look for thicker-cut chops that are at least 1 1/2 inches thick; otherwise, it will be too difficult to cut a pocket for the apple and onion stuffing.
+Apples, onions, and melty cheese make the most delicious stuffed pork chops.
+When choosing chops for this recipe, look for thicker-cut pork chops at least 1 ½ inches thick; otherwise, it will be too difficult to cut a pocket for the apple and onion stuffing.
+If your chops are on the thinner side, consider skipping making a pocket for the stuffing and follow our tip for roasting the chops on top of the stuffing instead.

 Watch Us Make the Recipe